syncopika/livery/readme.md

 ![example screenshot of app](example.png)

 todo:
-- allow import/export of models
+- allow export of models with edited textures
 - add shapes for drawing
+- improve UI
-- need a straightedge for masking
+- need a straightedge for masking?
+- be able to display any animations?